 Even the base Audi A4 is loaded up with high-tech safety features, but a fully equipped model can nearly drive itself over long distances.

 The A4 range has performed well enough in crash tests to earn a 8 out of 10 on our scale (Read more about how we rate cars.)

 The A4 has earned the IIHS’ coveted Top Safety Pick award when fitted with optional LED headlights that bend with curves.
 The NHTSA gives the A4 five stars overall in its barrage of instrumented tests, but it notes four stars for frontal impact protection.

 Every A4 starts off down the right path when it comes to collision-avoiding safety tech: standard low-speed forward-collision warnings with automatic emergency braking, a full complement of airbags, stability control, and a rearview camera.

-This year, Audi has made blind-spot monitor and rear automatic emergency braking standard on Premium Plus and Prestige trim levels of the A4 and Allroad, while the Prestige now includes adaptive cruise control with stop and go functionality and automatic high beams standard.
+This year, Audi has made blind-spot monitors and rear automatic emergency braking standard on Premium Plus and Prestige trim levels of the A4 and Allroad, while the Prestige now includes adaptive cruise control with stop and go functionality and automatic high beams standard.